apache/wicket-site/start/wicket-9.x.md

 ## Status

-The status for Wicket 9.x is: **in development**.
+The status for Wicket 9.x is: **supported**.

-This is the current in development release of Wicket.
-As such, all projects intended for production should **NOT** use this version.
+This is the current stable, **production ready** release of Wicket.
+All projects intended for production use should use this version.

 ### Semantic versioning

-Since Wicket 9 is still in development, backward api compatibility between milestone release is not guaranteed.
-We will continue to use semantic versioning when we will made Wicket 9 final and maintain api compatibility between minor versions of Wicket 9.
+These releases follow semantic versioning so upgrades between minor releases will not break compatibility.

 ### Change log